flexn-io/renative-docs/docs/guides/develop.md

 4) yarn watch
 ```

-At this point your global `$ rnv` command is linked directly into project above.
+At this point your global `rnv` command is linked directly into project above.

 It's also best way to contribute back to RNV! :)